-From the emerging startup to well-established organizations, the world’s businesses build on Cloud.
+From the emerging startup to well-established organizations, the world’s businesses build on the cloud.

-Cloud computing is one of technology’s great boom trends, changing – or disrupting – almost every industry.
-There’s a reason more startups build on Cloud Hosting Platforms than setting computing infrastructure inside the organization: Cloud Hosting Solutions help succeed, from inception to IPO.
-Rather than owning their own computing infrastructure or data centers, companies can rent access to anything from applications to storage from a Cloud Service Provider.
+Cloud hosting is one of technology’s great boom trends, changing – or disrupting – almost every industry.
+There’s a reason more startups build on cloud hosting platforms than setting computing infrastructure inside the organization: cloud hosting solutions help succeed, from inception to IPO.
+Rather than owning their own computing infrastructure or data centers, companies can rent access to anything from applications to storage from a cloud service provider.
 Instead, they pay for what they use when they use it.
 For small businesses, mainly, those savings are essential.

-Cloud service providers such as Amazon, Google, and Microsoft have specifically designed cloud programs with free-of-cost services to help startups get started in the Cloud.
+Cloud service providers such as Amazon, Google, and Microsoft have specifically designed cloud programs with free-of-cost services to help startups get started in the cloud.
 They have partnered with the biggest startup incubators and accelerators to support the startup ecosystem.
-So if you are planning to scale new business idea, it is advisable to start thinking of a Cloud hosting provider.
+So if you are planning to scale new business ideas, it is advisable to start thinking of a cloud hosting provider.
 To help you decide which of the technology biggies is more beneficial for your business, in this post, we discuss the top three cloud hosting solutions for startups.

 1. Amazon Web Services (AWS)